JaneJeon/bazaar-backend/README.md

-# Bazaar Back End
+# Bazaar backend

-This is a backend service that will support the Bazaar client.
+This is a REST API that will support the Bazaar client.
 Please refer to the frontent repo @ https://github.com/dartmouth-cs98/19w-bazaar-frontend.
 There's no screenshots since this is a pure API (no server-side view rendering).

 ## Architecture